In Stumbling on Happiness author Daniel Gilbert explores the topic of happiness and seeks to explain how happiness works.

 Some Good Golden Nuggets

-Stumbling on Happiness follows a long list of books that takes psychology research and experiments and seeks to find practical applications that can improve lives (read Malcom Gladwell books’ style).
+Stumbling on Happiness follows a long list of books that takes psychology research and experiments and seeks to find practical applications that can improve lives.

 In a way, that’s also what I’m doing with The Power Moves, applying science and psychology to human relationships.

-Whether or now we are successful in this endeavor and produce useful information is a different question.
+Whether or not we are successful in this endeavor and produce useful information is a different question.

 Honestly, I didn’t find Stumbling on Happiness to be particularly useful or enlightening.

-It’s not that it’s bad: it’s not bad and there are good ideas.
-It’s just that I personally didn’t see much point in it.
+It’s not that it’s bad: there are good ideas.
+It’s just that I personally didn’t see scientific enlightenment or practical use in it.